 Durbin and Greenbrier Valley Railroad

-The new “Wild Heart of West Virginia Adventure Package” offers a combined ride on two trains with one ticket – the Cass Scenic Railroad and the Cheat Mountain Salamander, with overnight package options in Elkins or Cass.”
+The “Wild Heart of West Virginia Adventure Package” offers a combined ride on two trains with one ticket – the Cass Scenic Railroad and the Cheat Mountain Salamander, with overnight package options in Elkins or Cass.

 Allegheny Highlands Trail

 The Highlands Trail Foundation is a non-profit organization dedicated to creating recreational and alternate transportation opportunity through development of a regional trail system in the Potomac Highlands of West Virginia.
-The Allegheny Highlands Trail from Elkins to Thomas is the backbone of this system.
+The Allegheny Highlands Trail starts at the Depot and goes all the way from Elkins to Thomas.